AUDIE CORNISH, HOST:

-SIEGEL: Well, all that seems to imply that Collins' coming out is in fact playing a role in that inability he's finding to catch on with another team?
+SIEGEL: Well, all that seems to imply that Collins' coming out is, in fact, playing a role in the inability he's finding to catch on with another team.

 SIEGEL: Stefan, have a great weekend.
 Enjoy the basketball, the hockey, the baseball and the football.

 FATSIS: Oh, God.
 I can't watch all of that, Robert.

 SIEGEL: Stefan Fatsis joins us most Fridays to talk about sports and the business of sports.
 Transcript provided by NPR, Copyright NPR.